yasinaydin/kb/wiki/tech/gpg.md

 ## Key Management

+Notes:
-Note: GnuPG requires both public and private keys to be sted in GnuPG keyring to encrypt/decrypt.
+* GnuPG requires both public and private keys to be sted in GnuPG keyring to encrypt/decrypt.

 List all locally installed keys:
 ```sh